What is it?

 The Syllabus Explorer identifies citations by looking for title/author name combinations in the raw text of the syllabi.
 The resulting matches are then run through a neural network trained to distinguish citations from other occurrences of the same words.
-This process is accurate around 93% of the time compared to a hand-labeled dataset.
+This process is accurate a bit over 90% of the time compared to a hand-labeled dataset.

 Some of the remaining 8-9% are cleaned through rule-based and hand-composed blacklists.
 The rest show up in the Explorer.